 Medicare Advantage Plans with a Zero-Dollar Premium in Delaware

-Many Medicare Advantage plans in Delaware offer zero-dollar monthly premiums.
+Many Medicare Part C plans in Delaware offer zero-dollar monthly premiums.
 It’s important to remember that as you use the benefits, plans with zero premiums will have higher out-of-pocket costs.

 The UnitedHealthcare (PPO) plan offers zero-dollar premiums with a four-star rating and a maximum out-of-pocket (MOOP) rate of $5,900.
 UnitedHealthcare plans allow you to visit doctors inside and outside their networks.